fileinvite-org/laravel-url-signer/README.md

 Requires Laravel 5.3+.

-This is how you can create signed URL that's valid for 30 days:
+This is how you can create signed URL that's valid for 30 minutes:

 ```php
 UrlSigner::sign('https://myapp.com/protected-route', 30);